Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tensions escalate

-Ms Kim said the deal would "only put peace and security in Northeast Asia and the world at greater risk", warning that changes in the security environment would only prompt Pyongyang to take "more decisive actions".
+Ms. Kim said the deal would "only put peace and security in Northeast Asia and the world at greater risk," and warned that changes in the security environment would only prompt Pyongyang to take "more decisive actions."

 On June 15, the US and South Korea concluded the fifth and final round of their joint live-fire drills at a training ground near the inter-Korean border.

-Prior to the drills, the Korean Central News Agency (KCNA) said the drills were "a continuation and extension of the war drills against the DPRK."
-The article said that such a drill against a "nuclear power" was "utter nonsense."
+Before the exercise, the Korean Central News Agency (KCNA) said the exercise was "a continuation and extension of the war drills against the DPRK."
+The article said that such an exercise against "a nuclear power" was "absolute nonsense."

 The last time the US sent a ballistic missile submarine to South Korea was in October 2017.